hk-coursera/RepData_PeerAssessment1/PA1_template.md

 Total number of missing values in the dataset is 2304.

-Imput missing data with mean number of steps for same interval in allother days.
+Imput missing data with mean number of steps for same interval in all other days.

 ```r
 mean_by_int <- aggregate(steps ~ interval, data = complete_cases, mean)